capprogram/2023bootcamp/basic_data_analysis_tutorial/python-data-analysis.md

 # Python Basic Data Analysis Tutorial

-Updated to Python 3 by D. Carr - May 2021
+Minor updates to simplify S. Kannappan - August 2023

 To learn to load, manipulate, and plot data, complete the following tutorial.